Buckminsterfullerene02/UE-Modding-Tools/README.md

 * **[CU]** [Blender3D Import PSK/PSA FORK](https://github.com/matyalatte/blender3d_import_psk_psa) - Written by **matyalatte**
     - Fork of the below tool, but automatically handles scaling/fbx export so its a bit more user friendly for not messing things up
 * [Blender3D Import PSK/PSA](https://github.com/Befzz/blender3d_import_psk_psa) - Written by **Befzz**
-    - Blender3D Import .psk & .psa addon imports meshes, skeletons and animations from .psk and .psa files to Blender3D
+    - Blender3D Import `.psk` & `.psa` addon imports meshes, skeletons and animations from `.psk` and `.psa` files to Blender3D
+* [Blender 4.0 Import/Export PSK/PSA Plugin](https://github.com/DarklightGames/io_scene_psk_psa) - Written by **Colin Basnett**
+    - Actively maintained Blender 4.0 plugin (with support for older versions too) for importing and exporting `.psk` and `.psa` files
+    - Not to be confused with the above tools that are much older but do roughly the same things
 * [UE4 DDS Tools](https://github.com/matyalatte/UE4-DDS-Tools) - Written by **matyalatte**
     - Allows you to inject texture files directly into their original uassets without cooking for a large number of UE versions, and can do bulk operations via CLI
 * [Rokoko Studio](https://github.com/Rokoko/rokoko-studio-live-blender) - Written by **Rokoko**